Starting an architecture business

 - Pick a name that will reflect your identity as an architecture firm, not just any other practice

 - You will need to protect the name right from the start.
-Your business is one of the most important and unique features about the practice.
+Your business is one of the most important and unique features of the practice.

 - Be as professional as possible.
 An architect’s practice is as professional as it gets and it starts with the name.